OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 | __Address__ | Physical address for deliveries | False | |
 | __Health__ | Personal Health Information| True | Specified by regulation in many jurisdictions |
 | __Financial__ | Credit Card or payment information | True | Specified by regulation in many jurisdictions |

+#### Guidance
+Sensitive Personal Inforamtion - list of sensitive categories - genetic data, biometric data, and data concerning sexual orientation, can also be define by consentor as sensitive, but needs a subsequent explanation of what is sensitive (includes photographs).

 ### 2.5 Information Sharing